mcjimenez/appsVSperms/README.md

 Edit config.js for configure the app.

-For minimum configuration set the correct values to:
+For the minimum configuration set the correct values to:
 - gaiaAppsDir: Directories where find apps to process
 - csv.out: Fullname csv output file (only necessary if you want to generate a csv file)
-- xlsx.path: Dirname of xlsx output file
+- xlsx.path: Dirname of the xlsx output file
-- xlsx.name: Basename of xlsx output file
+- xlsx.name: Basename of the xlsx output file
 - xlsx.sheet1.name: Sheet 1 name
 - xlsx.sheet2.name: Sheet 2 name

-To generate spreadsheet:
+To generate the spreadsheet:

 ```
 $ node main.js [options]